Dimitrios Agravanis: Greek senior national team

 Agravanis has also been a member of the senior men's Greek national team.
 He was selected to Greece's 12 man roster for the 2016 Turin FIBA World Olympic Qualifying Tournament.
-He also played with Greece at the 2017 EuroBasket.
+He also played with Greece at the 2017 FIBA EuroBasket.
+He next represented Greece at the 2022 FIBA EuroBasket Qualifiers.

-In September, Agravanis participated in the EuroBasket 2022, representing Greece.
-Throughout the tournament, Agravanis averaged 6.3 points, 3.7 rebounds and 1.1 assist.Agravanis had his best performance in a game against Italy during the group phase, where he accumulated 13 points, 5 rebounds, 4 blocks in 24 minutes, as well as shooting an efficient 5/6 from the field, helping Greece secure the victory.
+In September 2022, Agravanis represented Greece at the main 2022 FIBA EuroBasket tournament.
+Throughout the tournament, Agravanis averaged 6.3 points, 3.7 rebounds and 1.1 assists per game.
+Agravanis had his best performance in a game against Italy, during the tournament's group phase, where he accumulated 13 points, 5 rebounds, and 4 blocks in 24 minutes, as well as shooting an efficient 5/6 from the field, which helped Greece secure the victory.
+Agravanis then played with Greece at the 2023 FIBA World Cup Qualifiers.

 Personal life

 Agravanis' younger brother, Ioannis, is also a professional basketball player.